Yemen: Dozens killed in attack on military parade | DW | 01.08.2019

 How the attacks unfolded

 Insecurity: It is unclear if the attacks are related but they highlight the precarious security situation for the internationally-recognized Sunni government.
-After being forced out of Sanaa in 2014, the Saudi-and-UAE-backed government faces danger from increasingly ambitious rebels, and a continued threat from Sunni extremists.
+After being forced out of Sanaa in 2014, the Saudi-and-UAE-backed government faces danger from increasingly ambitious rebels.

 UAE reduction: The UAE, one of the major coalition partners backing the deposed government, recently announced it would reduce troop numbers in the country, including Aden.
 The UAE claimed this would not leave a power vacuum in Yemen as it had trained 90,000 Yemeni forces.
 One of those killed in Thursday's attacks was Brigadier General Muneer al-Yafee, the commander of the